CodeYourFuture/curriculum/org-cyf-guides/content/pair-programming/_index.md

 Pair programming is an excellent way to develop programming and communication skills.

-It is often much easier to work through something when working on something 1-to-1.
+It is often much easier to work through a problem when working with someone 1-to-1.

-It is also helps our trainees to prepare for technical interviews when they'll need to code in front of other people.
+It also helps our trainees to prepare for technical interviews when they'll need to code in front of other people.

 ## What